 Leave the Comfort Zone

-Our world continues to evolve with the digital age, the organizations that will survive are those willing to embrace change, adapt and dare to be bold with new ideas.
-Our comfortability prevents us from pushing boundaries, challenging dominant logic within our company and settling for the responses we’re given.
+Our world continues to evolve in the digital age, and the organizations that will survive are those willing to embrace change, adapt, and dare to be bold with new ideas.
+Our comfortability prevents us from pushing boundaries, challenging dominant logic within our company, and settling for the responses we’re given.

 Well-known author C.S.
 Lewis said, “It may be hard for an egg to turn into a bird: it would be a jolly sight harder for it to learn to fly while remaining an egg.
 We are like eggs at present.
 And you cannot go on indefinitely being just an ordinary, decent egg.
 We must be hatched or go bad.”